 Service is a way of helping ourselves by helping others.

 Writing provides a way to become honest with ourselves and our Higher Power.
-By writing in journals, gratitude lists, letters and e-mails we can measure our progress, values, motives, and Twelve Step work.
+By writing in journals, gratitude lists, emails, and letters, we can measure our progress, values, motives, and 12 Step work.

 Sexual Compulsives Anonymous International Service Organization